Hebrew SeniorLife is a partner and teaching site for the ACGME-accredited Harvard Medical School Multi-Campus Fellowship in Geriatric Medicine.

 The Fellowship program has attracted physicians who aspire to become leaders in geriatrics since 1978 - it's one of the oldest programs in the country.
 In addition to Hebrew SeniorLife, participating sites include Beth Israel Deaconess Medical Center, which is the home of the program; Brigham & Women's Hospital; VA Boston Healthcare System; Mt.
 Auburn Hospital, and Element Care/PACE.
 Hebrew SeniorLife provides administrative leadership as well as financial, educational, and clinical resources.

 The Fellowship program is in high demand, with the eight positions filling each year.
-Hebrew SeniorLife is a unique environment for Fellows to train in given our large continuum of care, including independent living, assisted living, long-term care, post-acute care, and the Institute for Aging Research, one of the largest gerontological research facilities in a clinical setting in the U.S. We’ve trained more geriatric fellows than any single teaching institution in the U.S.
+Hebrew SeniorLife is a unique environment for Fellows to train in given our large continuum of care, including independent living, assisted living, long-term chronic care, medically acute care, post-acute rehabilitative care, and the Hinda and Arthur Marcus Institute for Aging Research, one of the largest gerontological research facilities in a clinical setting in the U.S. We've trained more geriatric fellows than any single teaching institution in the U.S.

 The first year of the program is clinically focused.
-Fellows rotate through the participating sites, including at least six weeks providing care for post-acute patients and primary care for long-term care residents at Hebrew Rehabilitation Center.
+Fellows rotate through the participating sites, including at least six weeks providing care for post-acute patients and primary care for long-term chronic care hospital patients at Hebrew Rehabilitation Center.

 Opportunities exist for interested and qualified applicants to remain for a second year of fellowship training as part of the Advanced Training Program to hone their leadership skills in preparation for an academic career.